marcellbarsony/blog/_posts/Drafts/2022-04-13-VulnHub-Mr_Robot.md

  | Username: Elliot, Password: ER28-0652
 ```

-**WPScan** has found several outdated plugins and one valid username - password pair.
+**WPScan** has found several outdated plugins and one valid username - password pair.<br>
 Testing the credentials, we can log in to the WordPress administration interface indeed.

 ### Reverse shell

 > A **reverse shell** is a shell session established on a connection that is initiated from the victim's remote machine, not from the attacker’s host.
-> Attackers who successfully exploit a remote command execution vulnerability can use a reverse shell to obtain an interactive shell session (gain access) on the target machine.
+> Attackers who successfully exploit a remote command execution vulnerability can use a reverse shell to obtain an interactive shell session (for gaining access) on the target machine.

-I've downloaded a basic PHP reverse shell code from [pentestmonkey](https://pentestmonkey.net/tools/web-shells/php-reverse-shell).
+I've downloaded a basic PHP reverse shell code from [pentestmonkey](https://pentestmonkey.net/tools/web-shells/php-reverse-shell).<br>
 Prior to uploading the PHP code, the attacking machine's IP address must be assigned to the `$ip` variable.

 ```php
 $ip = '10.38.1.110';  // CHANGE THIS
 ```

-As we can log in to the WordPress site with the acquired credentials, the PHP reverse shell code can be included in a PHP file that already exists.
+As we can log in to the WordPress site with the acquired credentials, the PHP reverse shell code can be included in a PHP file that already exists.<br>
 I have replaced PHP code in the site's 404 page - loading the 404 page, will now will execute the PHP reverse shell code.

 > [404](https://en.wikipedia.org/wiki/HTTP_404) is an HTTPS standard response code, to indicate that the browser was able to communicate with a given server, but the server could not find what was requested.